 "I killed a man," Jordan hissed.
 "You don't just get forgiven for that."
 Tears ran down her face as she tugged her sleeve free of Sheryl's grasp.
 "I'm sorry I hurt you.
 I am sorry I hurt everyone.
 Just please do me a favor."

 "Tell Rafe 'goodbye' for me?
-And that I'm sorry I dragged him into my drama."
+Tell him I'm sorry I dragged him into my drama."

 "You're really leaving town?"